Paxa/light_record/README.md

 Note: when you use LightRecord instances it will break type casting

-This gem only tested with mysql2 gem
+This gem supports MySQL and PostgreSQL